qeude/MarvelousSquad/README.md

 ## 🛠 Setup

-To get it work you should add a file named `Constants.swift` in the `Backend` package as bellow.
+To get it work you should add a file named `Constants.swift` in the `Backend/Sources/Backend/` package as bellow.

 ```swift
 public struct Constants {